gluestack/gluestack-ui/example/storybook-nativewind/README.md

 yarn start
 ```

-If you add new stories on the native (ondevice version) you either need to have the watcher running or run the stories loader
+If you add new stories on the native (ondevice version) you either need to have the watcher running or run the stories loader.

 To update the stories one time